How to Audit AI-Generated Reports for Accuracy?

 That's the moment this article is about.
 Not AI as a concept — but the specific, quiet risk that sits inside AI-generated data analytics, where a wrong aggregate or a misread date range looks identical to a correct one.

-According to Deloitte's 2025 Global AI Survey, 47% of enterprise AI users made at least one major business decision based on hallucinated content in 2024.
+According to Deloitte's 2025 Global AI Survey, 47% of enterprise AI users made at least one major business decision based on hallucinated results in 2024.
 That's not a fringe problem.
 It's a majority-of-organisations problem, already playing out across finance, operations, and strategy teams.

 The Problem With Auditing AI-Generated Numbers